TarekHattab/SDM/README.md

 ### Import and preprocess environmental data

-For model calibration, the script consider temperature and salinity climatologies from the global database WOD 2013 V2 (<https://www.nodc.noaa.gov/OC5/woa13/>).
+For model calibration, the script considers temperature and salinity climatologies from the global database WOD 2013 V2 (<https://www.nodc.noaa.gov/OC5/woa13/>).
 See *step 2* in model framework section in Ben Rais Lasram et al (2020).